geunzz/ArcFace-CosFace-SphereFace/README.md

     BATCH_SIZE = 16
     datagen = data_generator(DATASET_PATH = 'PATH/TO/THE/TRAIN_IMAGE/', shuffle_sel=True)

 train.py trains the network containing the arcface algorithm, and creates a pytorch(.pt) file as the result.
-And you can also check the performance in test.py using this pt file.
-Simply input the data path to each py file and you can run it without any problem.

     python train.py